Well, that really depends on your phone’s make and model and how broken we’re talking.

 But you are not the average consumer!
 No, you are the savvy, DIY type always down to save a buck.
 So, what are some things you can do with a broken phone that still maintains some measure of functionality?

 Busted smartphones can be a goldmine for new parents

 You could spend up to £250 on a brand new baby monitor system and mess up your finances monumentally, or you could just rig up your own with an otherwise unusable iPhone.
 (This method, however, does require the use of one functional iPhone.)
 Assuming your broken phone still has some audio/camera capabilities, you can stream both from the broken phone to the usable one.
-Do yourself a favour though and leave the busted one with baby!
+Do yourself a favor though and leave the busted one with the baby!
 (I’m not a professional in the childcare field and would strongly recommend consulting one before using this method.)

 Who doesn’t have a little trouble sleeping now and then?

 A broken smartphone can make for a superb white noise machine, especially if you have a white noise app prior to breaking your phone or your phone has its own built in.
 Get creative with your phone’s other sounds too.
 A cell phone can make for a great alarm clock (and already does for most people).
 For parents, a certain jingle may be just the distraction their infant needs, and they can change it up as often as they like.